 At ZQuiet, we have helped millions of people stop snoring with our anti-snoring solutions.
 In doing so, we have talked to many customers about their unique needs.
 We have noticed a few frequently asked questions, so we thought we would share answers with you.

 The best snoring solutions are devices that address the root source of the snoring noise caused by the soft tissue in your throat collapsing and creating turbulence as you breathe.
 Oral appliances do this very effectively by moving the jaw forward to keep the airway open.
-There are other types of snoring aids which can be used in addition to a mouthpiece or as an alternative, such as snoring solutions that open the nasal passages to increase airflow.
+There are other types of snoring aids that can be used in addition to a mouthpiece or as an alternative, such as snoring solutions that open the nasal passages to increase airflow.

 The best snoring prevention devices all use the same technology of moving the lower jaw forward to open the airway, but they have different designs.
 ZQuiet is one of the best mouthguards for snoring because it features a thin and flexible design which makes it more comfortable and allows the jaw to move naturally.
 It is also one of the easiest to use because it doesn't require any boiling or fitting; whereas boil and mold devices require preparation and tend to be bulkier because of the additional layers of material.